 During the Ethiopian Prime Minister’s visit to Rwanda last year, there was mention of the need for the two countries to learn and share experiences.
 What are some of the avenues that can serve towards the goal?

 The two countries ought to learn from each other and have to put in place systems to increase the interactions of our people.
 The countries engage in quite a number of similar initiatives such as regional peace and security issues hence the need to exchange best practices.

 There are certain areas where they can learn from each other based on their levels of expertise.
 For instance, Ethiopia can learn from Rwanda’s agricultural practices while Rwanda can learn from Ethiopia’s Aviation sector.

 This can be achieved by increasing interactions not only of government officials of the two countries but also citizens and private sectors from the two countries.

 I cannot think of new avenues, we have existing mechanisms such as political consultations and a joint permanent ministerial committee to review the implementation of agreements.
 We need to strengthen these mechanisms and use them further as well as people to people integration.
 When there are people to people ties, it opens up to other aspects such as business and investment.

 Ethiopia has been taking part in East African Community summits as an observer state for a while now, any specific targets and interests in EAC?

 Ethiopia has been participating as an observer in the East African Community.
-Ethiopia is also a member of IGAD and COMESA.
-Since 2015, we have been a member of the Northern Corridor Integration Projects.
-That is the aspect that Ethiopia is interested in.
+Ethiopia is also a member of IGAD and COMESA among other regional bodies.
+Since 2015, we have been a member of the Northern Corridor Initiative Integration Projects initiative.

 For a while now, there has been talk on Rwanda importing power from Ethiopia, what is holding this up and any chance it could be cleared soon?